canonical/rust-best-practices/site/src/error-and-panic-discipline.md

 If a thread panics whilst it has acquired a `Mutex` lock, we have no guarantee that the contents of the mutex represents a valid state and hence the lock gets _poisoned._
 This means that any other thread which attempts to lock the mutex will get an error.
-In this case, panicking is acceptable it effectively propagates an existing panic from another thread.
+In this case, panicking is acceptable because it effectively propagates an existing panic from another thread.